Whatley-tech/redwrap/README.md

 ###Filters

 Filters in redwrap are methods we can chain to our requests.
-These filters corrispond exactly with the filters you see on the reddit site.
+These filters correspond exactly with the filters you see on the reddit site.
 In the last example, we saw our first use of a filter, when we chained .hot() to our request.
 Below is a list of possible filters.
 You can find

 User filters